DUNE-DAQ/docs/docs/README.md

 If you're new to DUNE DAQ software, you'll want to start by reading the [daq-buildtools documentation](packages/daq-buildtools/README.md), which covers [how to set up a development environment](packages/daq-buildtools/README.md#Setup_of_daq-buildtools) and [build a package](packages/daq-buildtools/README.md#Cloning_and_building).
 Once you've done this, you'll likely want to learn about [how to write DAQ modules](packages/appfwk/README.md#Writing_DAQ_modules) in the [appfwk documentation](packages/appfwk/README.md), units of code which are meant to perform specific tasks and can be combined to define the overall behavior of a running DAQ application.
 At some point you may also need to learn about how to create a package from scratch by reading the [daq-cmake documentation](packages/daq-cmake/README.md); this documentation is also very useful for understanding how to get new source code files you've added to compile.

-There are four DUNE DAQ software packages which are used to aid developers in creating packages designed for the DAQ itself:
+There are five DUNE DAQ software packages which are used to aid developers in creating packages designed for the DAQ itself:

 To learn how to build an existing software package, read the [daq-buildtools documentation](packages/daq-buildtools/README.md)